 Firmographics are brilliant when it comes to targeting your audience.
-You’ll no longer have to rely on gut feelings or calling prospects on a whim in the hope of making a sale.
-Say you want to call on or market to your top 20 spending customers in the office products industry, in the Chicago region with Staples as your main competition and over 30 employees.
-A good use of firmographics will have this information for you in no time – with no hassle of trawling through spreadsheets, invoices and researching prospective companies.
+You’ll no longer have to rely on gut feelings or call prospects on a whim in the hope of making a sale.
+Say you want to call on or market to your top 20 spending customers in the office products industry, in the Chicago region, with Staples as your main competition and over 30 employees.
+Good use of firmographics will have this information for you in no time – with no hassle of trawling through spreadsheets, invoices, and researching prospective companies.

 Keep things consistent

-Firmographics themselves don’t require a high tech piece of software to keep track of, simply a little time and patience to ask the right firmographics questions in the first place.
-While software will make your life a little easier, most salespeople can keep track of firmographics using a basic spreadsheet.
+Firmographics themselves don’t require a high-tech piece of software to keep track of; simply a little time and patience to ask the right firmographics questions in the first place.
+While the software will make your life a little easier, most salespeople can keep track of firmographics using a basic spreadsheet.

 However, the software of today will make things a little more uniform when it comes to gathering firmographic information.
 Any good CRM will have soft labels enabling the addition of fields to any customer record so managers can ensure that things like customer location, size, revenue, and so on are all recorded.